Welcome to today's edition of the Rush 24-7 podcast.

 But my point is that you can bet that the majority of speakers at the Democratic National Convention are going to address it directly.

-And I don't think you can talk about getting people back to work while ignoring the enormous drag that all of these illegals have on the economy or being too afraid or unworked to point out that through executive fiat, President Obama just flooded our already starving work market with two million more people that they now have to compete with for work.
+And I don't think you can talk about getting people back to work while ignoring the enormous drag that all of these illegals have on the economy or being too afraid or unwilling to point out that through executive fiat, President Obama just flooded our already starving work market with 2 million more people that they now have to compete with for work.

-And I don't understand why it's so hard to just speak to a winning issue that that the you know the mythical.
+I don't understand why it's so hard to just speak to a winning issue that the mythical explain it to you in dwindling time.

 A, they're not bringing it up because it will generate charges of racism, which they don't want, which they're already dealing with.

-Number two, they figure that the base to whom this matters the most is gonna vote against Obama anyway.
+Number two, they figure that the base to whom this matters the most is going to vote against Obama anyway.

 So they are taking the path of least resistance.